The Evergreen Campus

 Use this campus map to get a birds-eye view of the Evergreen campus.
 Notice the woodland area with walking paths and fishing pier along Sawyer Creek!

 Read The Grounds Gazette for a monthly update from the Grounds crew.

 Future Plans - Master Site Plan Project

 In order to best serve our residents, Evergreen has initiated a Master Site Plan project consisting of six phases of development on this campus.
-By the end of 2014, the first four phases were completed with the renovation of assisted living and skilled nursing accommodations.
-Phases five and six include the addition of 40 new independent apartments, a significant change to the appearance of the main building from Westfield Street, and the addition of a library and other common spaces.
+Phases five and six include the addition of 62 new independent apartments, a significant change to the appearance of the main building from Westfield Street, and the addition of a library and other common spaces.

 Read more about the Expansion - and the new independent apartment homes.

 Evergreen's Oak Savanna - an incredible natural resource

 The seven acres of the Evergreen campus along Sawyer Creek is the largest natural woodland within the city of Oshkosh and it has been recognized as an Oak Savanna, a rare ecosystem of open woodlands consisting primarily of oaks and hickories.
 It contains over 40 species of native plants.
 But what is now seen as a beautiful and open forest was, until the late 1980's, largely hidden and inaccessible by a dense undergrowth of invasive, non-native shrubs and plants.

 This situation continued through the 1990's until a neighbor, a retired city planner from Chicago, recognized the woods as a rare Oak Savanna.
 With help from Evergreen, he led a successful effort to restore the savanna by recruiting support from other neighbors, Evergreen residents, a group of native landscaping enthusiasts called The Wild Ones, the Wisconsin Department of Natural Resources and the Oshkosh Parks Department.